Food companies poised to profit as farmers rebound

 At the U.S. Department of Agriculture’s annual outlook conference last month, USDA Chief Economist Joe Glauber said 2011’s high prices have prompted a move to greater global production for most farm commodities.

-The International Grains Council in its monthly update raised its global wheat production forecast to a record 695 million tons and bumped its global corn production forecast to 864 million tons.
+The International Grains Council in its monthly update raised its global wheat production forecast to a record 695 million tonnes and bumped its global corn production forecast to 864 million tonnes.

 As a result, corn prices are poised to dive 20 percent this year, with food prices expected to rise less dramatically than the previous year, the USDA forecast.